 Balance confidence and humility by being a decisive decision-maker open to suggestions.
 Demonstrate that you value others’ opinions by being an active listener and asking questions—but be firm and assertive when it’s time to take a stance.

 Pro Tip: Show humility by admitting when you make mistakes.
-For example, did you show up late to a client meeting?
+Did you show up late to a client meeting?
 Show your team your vulnerability and admit your mistake.
 Improve your efforts to be punctual by setting reminders to warn yourself of the time.

 Leaders are where they are for a reason.
 You know what it takes to move the organization forward.
 Some people might not like your decisions, which presents problems for many leaders.